Martin Selig

 Martin Selig (born 1936/37) is a German-born American property developer, known for his work in Seattle including the Columbia Center, the city's tallest building.
 In 2019, his net worth was estimated at $2 billion.
-Between December 2024 and June 2025, most of Selig's Seattle properties have been turned over to creditors or receivers, due to unpaid loans totaling over $850 million.
+Between December 2024 and June 2025, most of Selig's Seattle properties were turned over to creditors or receivers, due to unpaid loans totaling over $850 million.

 Early life

 Martin Selig was born to a Jewish family in Germany, the son of Manfred Selig (1902–1992), who was born in Buchen, Germany, the son of a horse trader.
 In 1939, Manfred was warned by a neighbor "that the Nazis had labeled him an undesirable".
 He, his wife, and two children left quickly.
 The next day, the Nazis confiscated his home and business.
 The family hid in warehouses in Frankfurt, before heading eastwards via Poland, Russia, Korea and Japan.
 They boarded a steamer to San Francisco, but chose Seattle "on a whim" because the boat stopped there and the sun was shining.

 In Seattle, Manfred opened "Selig's Linen Shop", started a children's clothing business, and was an art collector.